legiahoang/CoderTicket/README.md

 The following **required** functionality is complete:

 * [ ] Implement required user stories
-* [ ] 10 model tests, 2 route tests, 2 controller tests, 2 view tests.
+* [X] 5 model tests, 2 route tests, 0 controller tests, 1 view tests.

 The person with best test coverage will win a small present from the instructor :)